Cooperative Water Supply Operations on the Potomac

 Interstate Commission on the Potomac River Basin

 ICPRB’s Section for Cooperative Water Supply Operations on the Potomac (CO-OP) was established in 1979 to serve as a cooperative technical center on water resources in the Potomac basin.
 The Section consists of ICPRB’s District of Columbia, Maryland, Virginia, West Virginia, and Federal Commissioners.
-Learn more about CO-OP’s history.
+Check out the CO-OP Meetings page for information on CO-OP meetings, including minutes and upcoming dates.

 The Washington, D.C., metropolitan area relies on the Potomac River to supply approximately three quarters of the water it uses.
 The area benefits from a unique cooperative system of water supply management put in place over thirty years ago.
 The area’s three main water suppliers, Fairfax Water, Washington Suburban Sanitary Commission (WSSC), and the Washington Aqueduct (a Division of the U.S. Army Corps of Engineers) share and jointly fund storage in upstream reservoirs.
 These suppliers also optimize use of resources by coordinating their water supply operations during droughts.
 CO-OP played a key role in the development of this cooperative system and continues to provide technical and management support, including